We all have expectations of the people in our lives, but some people take it to the next level.

 18. “I can’t believe you…”

-This phrase often precedes a judgmental statement.
+This one often precedes an incredibly judgemental statement.
 It suggests that someone’s actions are so far outside your expectations that they’re unbelievable.
 It’s dramatic and can make people feel like they’re constantly under scrutiny.

 19. “You’re not living up to your potential.”